Smíchov: History

-It was only on 22 February 1903, that Smíchov was elevated to a city by imperial decision, and on 21 January 1904, Smíchov was granted a city coat of arms.
+It was only on 22 February 1903, that Smíchov was granted municipal government by Imperial decree and on 21 January 1904, Smíchov was granted a municipal coat of arms.
 In 1910 population of Smíchov was 51,791.
-After the first world war on the basis of the Act on Great Prague, Smíchov was attached to Great Prague in 1922 as part of its new urban district Prague XVI.
+After the First World War on the basis of the Act on Greater Prague, Smíchov was attached to Greater Prague in 1922 as part of its new urban district Prague XVI.

 The Ringhoffer factory, founded in 1852 by railway magnate Baron Franz Ringhoffer (1817–1873) and nationalized after World War II, was part of one of the largest industrial enterprises of the Austro-Hungarian Empire (and later of Czechoslovakia).
 The Ringhoffer Works with more than 30,000 employees played a significant role in central European economy with global relevance, exporting railway carriages, cars (Tatra) and trucks across the world.
 The factory in Smíchov produced court trains and famous saloon cars for European rulers and after 1945 trams for the entire Eastern bloc.
 It was moved to Zličín in the 1990s and is now operated by Siemens.
 The buildings were demolished and replaced by a hypermarket, two multiplex cinemas, two hotels and several other commercial structures.

-After the first world war the company based in Bohemia and Moravia hold strong positions in Czechoslovak heavy metal industries.
+After the First World War the company based in Bohemia and Moravia held strong positions in Czechoslovak heavy metal industries.
 Under occupation by Nazi Germany the "Ringhoffer-Tatra" concern, consisting of wagon, automobile and electro-technical factories principally in Prague-Smíchov and Studenka (wagon construction), Koprivnice (Tatra-automobiles), Kolin and Ceska Lipa, succeeded in holding together despite attempts of the Hermann-Göring-Werke to absorb it.
-This struggle required a certain level of cooperation with the authorities of the "Third Reich".
+This struggle required a certain level of co-operation with the authorities of the "Third Reich".
 Ringhoffer-Tatra was nationalized and dissolved after the liberation and restoration of Czechoslovakia in 1945.
-The last owner and general manager, Baron Hans (Hanus) Ringhoffer (1885–1946) died one year later in detention, the family was expelled without compensation.
+The last owner and General Manager, Baron Hans (Hanus) Ringhoffer (1885–1946) died one year later in detention, the family was expelled without compensation.